-Section 3.3 does not provide proficiency requirements for dealing representatives of investment dealers since the IIROC Rules provide those requirements for the individuals who are approved persons of IIROC member firms.
+Section 3.3 does not provide proficiency requirements for dealing representatives of investment dealers since the IIROC Rules provide those

 Exam based requirements

 Individuals must pass exams - not courses - to meet the education requirements in Part 3.
 For example, an individual must pass the Canadian Securities Course Exam, but does not have to complete the Canadian Securities Course.
 Individuals are responsible for completing the necessary preparation to pass an exam and for proficiency in all areas covered by the exam.